ericchartier4/Capstone-2022-Team-SPOT/Documentation/code review/Code Review 04_5_23.md

   -  Scalability
      -  we belive scallability will not be an issue , esspecally since we designed spot to utalize Apache, A common hosting framework out in industry, as a proxy ( a mail dilvery service that shuttles messages back and forth between our flask server that is doing the heavy lifting and our users). meaning that in theory , our application should be able to be intagrated into many diffremnt existing server ecosystems.
   -  Usability
      -  There are a few issues ( that we have opened issue cards for on our github) that we have discovered while doing usability testing that could affect usability. most of it seems to be issues that may arise with different mobile devices, another issue has to do with some components of  ./code/backend/templates/ that are returning a 404 status code when certain devices try to load them.
+There is also usability tests avilable at ./Documentation/testing/useability testing.
+     -  some major refactors needed on the accordions for both ' the about app' and 'glossary' sections found on line 200 of .code/FrontEnd_V1/lib/Screens/home_screen.dart which is highly difficult to scroll through on mobile devices , there was a suggestion to add buttons at the bottom of the page along with 'home ' , 'add scan ' and history ' to take you to diffrent pages for the about app and the glossary
 # Object-Oriented Analysis and Design (OOAD) Principles
   - Single Responsibility Principle
     - I believe we have most if not all functionality separated into different functions that are either alone as a stand-alone function or a function inside of a controller.